akritaag/Image-to-network/README.md

 Read images and create networks out of them.
 Image source - pubmed

 Proposed steps :-
-1. [ ] read a .jpg file into the code and detect the text area. (check)
+- [ ] read a .jpg file into the code and detect the text area.
-2. [ ] Isolate the text area and process the text into tesseract. (check)
+- [ ] Isolate the text area and process the text into tesseract.
-  a. [ ] train tesseract for current data.
+  - [ ] train tesseract for current data.
-  b. [ ] test tesseract with the data.
+  - [ ] test tesseract with the data.
-  c. [ ] seek help from semantic concept of data.
+  - [ ] seek help from semantic concept of data.
-3. [ ]  Process the nodes and store them in a graph.
+- [ ]  Process the nodes and store them in a graph.
-4. [ ] detect arrowheads - arrows(->) & inhibitors(-|) .
+- [ ] detect arrowheads - arrows(->) & inhibitors(-|) .
-5. [ ] introduce links in graphs by detecting direction of arrows.
+- [ ] introduce links in graphs by detecting direction of arrows.
-6. [ ] create GPML files.
+- [ ] create GPML files.
-7. [ ] process GPML files in s/w like cytoscape.
+- [ ] process GPML files in s/w like cytoscape.